-On Wall Street, FAANG is spelled with two As, and means “big win” for their lucky shareholders—which likely includes you.
+On Wall Street, FAANG is spelled with two As, and it's meant “big win” for lucky shareholders—which likely includes you.
 FAANG stands for Facebook, Amazon, Apple, Netflix and Google (representing parent company, Alphabet), a collection of tech companies so widely followed by investors that the media came up with an acronym for them.

 Each company has been known to move markets and transform not just their own industries, but also how we all live.